SHOP CBD PRODUCTS

 Is CBD the same as THC?

-It’s a widespread misperception that CBD and THC are the same compounds, especially among beginning users.
-These are very different substances while sharing some striking similarities, such as their common source and strikingly similar chemical structures.
+It’s a widespread misperception that CBD and THC are the same compounds, especially among beginners.
+They are very different cannabinoids.
+While they share some striking similarities, such as their common source and strikingly similar chemical structures, they may have very different effects on the body.

-The key distinction between CBD and THC is that it lacks the well-known euphoric properties of THC.
-Instead, CBD encourages balance across a number of functions so that you consistently feel and perform at your best.
+The key distinction between CBD and THC is that CBD lacks the well-known psychoactive properties of THC.
+Instead, CBD can encourage balance across a number of your body’s functions so that you consistently feel and perform at your best.

-Moreover, when made from hemp, CBD is accepted in the majority of states and is legal on the federal level.
-Hence, as long as your CBD products comply with all applicable federal legal standards, you shouldn’t have any issues with the authorities when purchasing and using CBD products.
+When made from hemp, CBD is accepted in the majority of states and is legal on the federal level.
+As long as your CBD products comply with all applicable federal and local legal standards, you should be able to purchase CBD in your state.
+Remember to check your local laws before purchase!

 Types of CBD